lizmat/App-Rak/README.md

 --matches-only
 --------------

 Flag.
 Indicate whether only the matched pattern should be produced, rather than the line in which the pattern was found.
 Defaults to `False`.
+Frequently used in conjunction with `--per-file`.
+Will show separated by space if multiple matches are found on the same line.

 --output-file=filename
 ----------------------